Chern-Simons propagators in AdS$_3$: Applications of parity-odd spin-1 harmonics in AdS

 where we have taken the boundary limit on the point $y$ with $y = \{ z_y, \vec{y} \}$, $z_y$ being the radial coordinate while $\vec y$ denotes the boundary coordinates.
-Note that the such a limit on the longitudinal part of the propagator in \eqref{fulpropproca} leads to a vanishing result.
-Hence, the limit in \eqref{bdypropdef} can be taken on the full propagator in \eqref{fulpropproca}, yeilding the same result.
+Taking this limit on \eqref{transproca}, we get

+The contribution of the second integral over longitudinal modes in \eqref{fulpropproca} is subleading with respect to $z_y$ expansion and hence does not contribute to \eqref{bdypropproca}.
+The form of propagator in \eqref{bdypropproca} is completely consistent with the general form of parity-even bulk-to-boundary propagators predicted by embedding formalism (see \eqref{genevcorel}).
+Note that the $\Delta = 1$ corresponds to the Maxwell case, and the presence of the $(\Delta -1)$ factor in the denominator signifies that the Maxwell case must be treated separately after appropriate gauge fixing (see \cite{Ankur:2023lum} for more details) \footnote{In $d=3$, for pure Maxwell theory, we can recover the form \eqref{genevcorel} with $\Delta =1, J = 1$ and $\mathscr C_{\Delta J} = 1/ 2 \pi$, as a coefficient of $\ln (z_y)$.}.

 Before concluding this section, we would like to record another related result here.
-In the parity-even case, it was shown in \cite{Costa:2014kfa} that the spin-1 harmonics in \eqref{evenharm} can be expressed in terms of the propagator for the Proca theory \eqref{transproca} in the following way {\footnote{Note that the $\Omega^{(e)}$ presented in \eqref{O1O2def} has been obtained from \eqref{g0g1def} after using the following hypergeometric identity { } }
+In the parity-even case, it was shown in \cite{Costa:2014kfa} that the spin-1 harmonics in \eqref{evenharm} can be expressed in terms of the propagator for the Proca theory \eqref{transproca} in the following way

 This was obtained by performing the integral in the split representation \eqref{ecomp}, which we discuss in more detail in section \ref{sec:split}.
-Also, we have verified this using the explicit expressions \eqref{evenharm} and \eqref{transproca}.
+Also, we have verified this using the explicit expressions \eqref{evenharm} and \eqref{transproca} {\footnote{Note that the $\Omega^{(e)}$ presented in \eqref{O1O2def} has been obtained from \eqref{g0g1def} and \eqref{evOpi}, after using the following hypergeometric identity { } }.
 We can now act on this relation with the Chern-Simons operator to get

 where